Kindred Spirit Award Winners 2019 - kindredspirit

 As an optimist, visionary and philanthropist, Vex is the owner and founder of the Bon Vita lifestyle brand – a platform which delivers empowering perspectives, spiritual wisdom, practical solutions, inspirational stories, life lessons and more.

-Vex is the author of Good Vibes, Good Life and he’s using his positive influence to spread Good Vibes Only so that people can unlock their full potential and demonstrate greatness in all areas of their life.
+Vex is the author of Good Vibes, Good Life and he’s using his positive influence to spread good vibes only so that people can unlock their full potential and demonstrate greatness in all areas of their life.

 Category runner-up: Lee Harris